Anti-Vietnamese sentiment

 Anti-Vietnamese sentiment (Chủ nghĩa bài Việt Nam) involves hostility or hatred that is directed towards Vietnamese people, or the state of Vietnam.
+This may be due to negative perceptions created by historical tensions, ethnic negative perceptions, wars, or xenophobic sentiments that emerged from the event of refugee Vietnamese (Indochinese 'boat people').
+National or regional discrimination can also occur.

+Additionally, xenophobia towards the Vietnamese may extend from cultural, political, or economic divisions, such as Vietnam being situated within the affected Global South (mostly developing countries) or anti-communists being hostile against Vietnamese communist rule.

+Vietnam is mostly Kinh majority, but is also a multiethnic country.

 Background

-Anti-Vietnamese sentiment, known on the lesser version as Vietnamophobia and Anti-Vietnamism, has a strong and deep historical root for more than thousand years since the establishment of Đại Việt.
+Anti-Vietnamese sentiment, also known under the terms Vietnamophobia and Anti-Vietnamism, has a strong and deep historical root for more than a thousand years, dating back to the time of the establishment of the Vietnamese monarchy of Đại Việt.
 There are several features behind this anti-Vietnamese hatred below: